snsinfu/h5/COOKBOOK.md

     std::uniform_int_distribution<unsigned> uniform(0, 1);
     std::generate(state.begin(), state.end(), [&] { return uniform(random); });

-    // Open a two-dimensional dataset with shape (infinite, size) and data
-    // type u8 (8-bit unsigned integer).
-    auto state_dataset = output.dataset<h5::u8, 2>("state_history");
+    // Open a two-dimensional dataset with data type u8 (8-bit unsigned int). auto state_dataset = output.dataset<h5::u8, 2>("state_history");

+    // Start incremental writing to the dataset.
+Here {size} specifies that
+    // the shape of the dataset is (infinite, size).
+The option scaleoffset = 0
+    // is effective to compress integral dataset better.
+When this option is
-    auto state_stream = state_dataset.stream_writer(
+    // set, the lowest compression factor compression = 1 is sufficient. auto state_stream = state_dataset.stream_writer(
         {size}, {.compression = 1, .scaleoffset = 0}
     );